What is a VPS? A Beginner’s Guide to VPS Hosting

 With VPS, you pay for what you use in the sense that you select a certain amount of bandwidth and storage to be allocated in advance.
 Scaling involves resizing your resources.
 But with cloud hosting, you pay for what you use in that your resource levels are not pre-determined, which means unpredictable pricing that tends to be more costly than VPS due to the overhead and complexity involved.

-VPS Functionality Compared to Other Types of Hosting
+How Does VPS Compare to Other Hosting Types?

 |Number of websites you can host||Typically 1 per plan||Unlimited||Unlimited||Unlimited|